More

 It’s imperative to note that if all your solutions including your BATNA fail, you should always be willing to walk out as well.
 This mindset levels out the playing field and removes the leverage the buyer has over you.

-Just like a buyer has alternative sellers, so do you have alternative buyers.
+Just like a buyer has alternative sellers, you have alternative buyers.
 In fact, being willing to walk out is the #1 strategy separating most top-performing sales negotiators from the rest.

 The 6sense Team